immcantation/dowser/docs/topics/buildRAxML.md

 :   The DNA model to be used.
 GTR is the default.

 partition
-:   A logical vector that indicates if you want to partition the data based on the heavy and light chains.
+:   A parameter that determines how branches are reported when partitioning.
+Options include NULL (default), scaled, unlinked, and linked

 rseed
 :   The random seed used for the parsimony inferences.
 This allows you to reproduce your results.

 name
 :   specifies the name of the output file

-brln
-:   A parameter that determines how branches are reported when partitioning.
-Options include scaled (default), unlinked, and linked

 starting_tree
 :   specifies a user starting tree file name and path in Newick format